 What’s the Difference Between a Turtle and a Tortoise?

 First, let’s get this common question out of the way.
-As PB Specialist Pet Travel explains, in the U.S., we refer to all chelonians (turtles, tortoises, and terrapins) as “turtles.”
+In the U.S., we refer to all chelonians (turtles, tortoises, and terrapins) as “turtles.”
 In the U.K., “turtles” live in the sea, “tortoises” live on land, and “terrapins” live in fresh or brackish water.

 Turtles are Long-Lived